christopherdangelo/DIG-CLL/README.md

   - BaseSpace downloader (5.34Gb)
   - HCC (4Gb)
   - Online BaseSpace (7.08Gb)
-- Illumina reports XXXXXXXX total raw reads in the dataset
+- Illumina reports 339,982 total raw reads in the dataset
 - Data was then moved to the `/home/biocore/kdempsey/elgamal` folder

 ## FastQC Analysis